-Dr. Giral earned her doctorate from Columbia University in 2008.
-Before beginning her studies in psychology, she worked as a litigator for six years in Washington, DC.
+Dr. Teresa Giral holds a doctorate in Ccinical psychology from Columbia University and a JD from Georgetown.
 Interested in the interplay between law and psychology, she completed her pre-doctoral internship at the DC Superior Court Child Guidance Clinic, where she trained in forensic assessment and psychotherapy with court-involved youth.
-She then worked with abused children and adolescents at Safe Shores, the DC Children’s Advocacy Center.
-In addition to her experience with children, she has worked with adults and older adults both in private practice and in nursing homes and assisted living facilities.
-Her principal areas of interest are psychotherapy and spirituality, personal, academic and career coaching, trial consultation, and aging in place.
-She is a Member of the American Psychological Association, the DC Bar and the National Association of Trial Consultants.
+She then worked with child and adolescent victims of abuse at Safe Shores, the DC Children’s Advocacy Center.

 Stefanie Footer, PsyD

 Dr. Footer earned her doctorate in Clinical Psychology from Adler University in Chicago, Illinois, in 2015.
 She completed her predoctoral internship at Appalachian Psychology Internship in Gallipolis, Ohio.
 She has ten years of experience working with children, adolescents, and families in different settings that include an infant mental health intervention center, the private school system, and outpatient behavioral health practice.
 Dr. Footer has worked with children, adolescents, and adults experiencing various symptoms and diagnostic presentations of emotional and behavioral difficulties including anxiety, depression, adjustment disorders, medical diagnoses, bipolar disorder, post-traumatic stress disorder, and issues with self-esteem.
 She approaches treatment from a Person-Centered and Solution-Focused orientation.